BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 A cost matrix is like a valley's landscape, with hills in regions where the time series are different, and ravines where they are more similar.
 Such landscape is built by accumulating the values of the distance matrix cell by cell, from `[1, 1]` at the bottom of the valley (upper left corner of the matrix, but lower left in the plot), to `[m, n]` at the top (lower right corner of the matrix, upper right in the plot).

-Let's see how that works.
+Let's see how that works!

 First, we use the dimensions of the distance matrix to create an empty cost matrix.